tigerneil/cover/README.md

 # cover

-COVER[^1] is the knowledge as first-class citizen framework to model the knowledge acquiring process.
+COVER is the knowledge as first-class citizen framework to model the knowledge acquiring process.

-[^1]: Copyright